 If you’re a particularly creative person then why not create a poem or song in honour of your loved one.
 It can be shared with others at a service or be a way of forging a personal connection with your loved one.
 This also a good way of creating a memorial that can go anywhere in the world with you.

 Coping with grief and loss can be difficult, but memorialisation ideas can help you and your family through the grieving process.
-As ever, Capital Life are here to listen, understand, and advise on all aspects of funeral plans, so please feel free to contact us or speak to our advisers on 0800 411 8683.
+As ever, Capital Life are here to listen, understand, and advise on all aspects of funeral plans.
+We can also assist with Wills, Inheritance Planning, Probate, and LPAs.
+Please feel free to contact us or speak to our advisers on 0800 411 8683.